varunbiluri/Slot-Finder-/README.md

 ## Contact

-For any inquiries or feedback, please contact
-  -mail to: varunreddy.billuri@gmail.com  (or)
+For any inquiries or feedback, please contact : mail to: varunreddy.billuri@gmail.com  (or) mail to: skg.13.edu@gmail.com.
-  -mail to: skg.13.edu@gmail.com.

 Enjoy using Slot-Finder!